ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

 * Backup and restore
 * Network failure recovery

-Although this offering is intended to be ordered and used in conjunction with a GTS support contract, it can be ordered by anyone by using the {{site.data.keyword.vmwaresolutions_short}} portal.
+Although this offering is intended to be ordered and used in conjunction with an IBM GTS support contract, it can be ordered by anyone by using the {{site.data.keyword.vmwaresolutions_short}} portal.

 ## Related links
 {: #mcv-archi-overview-related}